ggreer/the_silver_searcher/README.md

 * support inverted matching
 * support piping in stuff
 * docs/manpages
+* pthreads. these days it's silly to use only one core

 ### Other stuff you might like ###
 * [Ack](https://github.com/petdance/ack)